Dialpad Logo

 The Business Associate Agreement

 Before anything else, a business phone service provider must be willing and able to sign a Business Associate Agreement per HIPAA regulations.
-Doing so assures clients that the vendor takes responsibility for the HIPAA compliance of the platform, and is required by law for HIPAA compliance.
+Doing so assures clients that the vendor takes responsibility for implementing the required safeguards on their end, and is subject to HIPAA's enforcement framework under HIPAA regulations.

 A Business Associate Agreement (BAA) is a written contract between the provider (a Business Associate) and another party, whether that’s a Covered Entity (like a hospital or clinic) or another Business Associate (like an insurer, IT contractor, or billing consultant).

-A BAA has 10 provisions that need to be covered:
+A BAA has a set of core provisions that need to be covered:

 1. Determine what PHI can be used by the business associate and under what circumstances.